ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

 - Rescheduling jobs to healthy nodes.
 - Rolling deployment to avoid running faulty versions in production.

-To fill it one has to specify the variable parts, which are defined using the [golang template notation](https://golang.org/pkg/text/template/).
+To fill it, one has to specify the variable parts, which are defined using the [golang template notation](https://golang.org/pkg/text/template/).

 These are: